nathantypanski/tpm-hacks/README.md

 passphrase with the TPM.
 The downside to storing full SSH keys in the TPM is you are generally unaware of what the state will be on the next boot after a kernel/bootloader upgrade; `systemd-cryptsetup` takes care of a lot of complexity under the hood to make that work.
-More on that later.
+I can always _type_ my SSH passphrase if I need to.
+Also, I might want to unlock---say---a Yubikey-backed secret.

 ## Usage